AlexiaDelorme/project-cookbook/README.md

     - exclude specific tools (multiple selection allowed)
     - occasion (multiple selection allowed)
     - geography (multiple selection allowed)
-- The user has the possibility to leave some fields blank, this will not prevent the form from being submitted.
+- Users have the possibility to leave some fields blank, this will not prevent the form from being submitted.
 The criteria for which the field was left blank will simply be disregarded.
-- Once the form is succesfully submitted, the user is presented with a list of the recipes matching his criteria.
-The user is provided with the number of recipes matching his search, and can click any recipe cards (with recipe name and a small picture) and will be redirected to the recipe description.
+- Once the form is succesfully submitted, users will be presented with a list of the recipes matching his criteria.
+Users are provided with the number of recipes matching their search, and can click any recipe cards (with recipe name and a small picture) and will be redirected to the recipe description.

-###### Feature 3 - Recipes categories
+###### Feature 3 - Browse recipes by categories type
 - Users who are looking for inspiration or would like to search for recipes based on specific categories can actually do so.
-- After clicking on the "Recipes" menu item in the navigation bar, the user is first presented with 4 general categories to "sort" recipes:
+- After clicking on the "Recipes" menu item in the navigation bar, users will be first presented with 4 general categories to "sort" recipes:
     - occasion
     - geography
     - diet
     - meal
-- After selecting one of the previous categories, the user can then choose to sort the recipes by sub-categories as follow:
+- After selecting one of the previous categories, users can then choose to sort the recipes by sub-categories as follow:
     - occassion: Christmas, New Year's, Weddings...
     - geography: North America, Asia...
     - diet: Vegan, Vegeterian...
-    - meal:Breakfast, Snacks...
+    - meal: Breakfast, Snacks...
-- Once the user clicked the desired sub-category, he is then presented with a list of all the recipes matching his category and sub-category selection.
-The user can click on any recipe cards (with recipe name and a small picture) and will be redirected to the recipe description.
+- Once users have clicked the desired sub-category, they are then presented with a list of all the recipes matching their category and sub-category selection.
+Users can click on any recipe cards (with recipe name and a small picture) and will be redirected to the recipe description.

-###### Feature 4 - About Us Page
+###### Feature 4 - About us page
-- The user can learn more about the purpose of this website.
+- Users can learn more about the purpose of this website.
-- The user is provided with "fast-track" links to recipes, cookbook and sign in pages.
+- Users are provided with "fast-track" links to recipes, cookbook and sign in pages.

-###### Feature 4 - Sign Up Page
+###### Feature 5 - Sign up for an account
 - Any external user can join the community by creating a new account with us.
-- The user is provided with a simple sign up form requiring only basic information: First Name, Last Name, Email and Password (and confirmation).
+- Users are provided with a simple sign up form requiring only basic information: First Name, Last Name, Email and Password (and confirmation).
 - Before any account is created, the email provided by the user will be checked to ensure that an existing account is not already link to this email.
-- The user is provided with relevant feedback (flashed messages at the top of the page) if any field is missing or if any information provided is incorrect.
+- Users are provided with relevant feedback (flashed messages at the top of the page) if any field is missing or if any information provided is incorrect.
-- The user password is hashed for security purposes.
+- User's password is hashed for security purposes.
-- Once the user succesfully created his account, he is then redirected to the log in page for authentication.
+- Once their account has been succesfully created, users are redirected to the log in page for authentication.

-###### Feature 4 - Log In Page
-- The user will only need to enter his email and password for authentication and authorization.
-- The hashed version of the password provided by the user will be checked with the password saved in the database.
-- The user is provided with a feedback "login unsuccessful..." (red flashed message at the top of the page) if the email and/or password provided are incorrect.
-- Once the user succesfully logged in to his account, he gets a green flashed message saying "login successful!" and is redirected to his account dashboard.

-###### Feature 5 - Recipe Page Description
+###### Feature 6 - View recipe description
 [C**R**UD] - **R**ead
-Be it as a result of the "explore" recipes form or of the "recipes" categories section, the user will be able to view the following information:
+Be it as a result of the "explore" recipes form or of the "recipes" categories section, users will be able to view the following information:
 - recipe name and description (if any)
 - serving size
 - diet compatibility